GRAPHIC-Take Five: In sickness and in health

 -Four-comma club: Predicting the next company to join the trillion-dollar elite

-Reporting by Tom Westbrook in Singapore and David Randall in New York; Tommy Wilkes, Marc Jones and Sujata Rao in London; Editing by Hugh Lawson
+Reporting by Tom Westbrook in Singapore and David Randall in New York; Tommy Wilkes, Marc Jones, Sujata Rao and Karin Strohecker in London; editing by Hugh Lawson, Larry King